Matthew Pillado PLLC

 - In federal court, we accurately review all federal sentencing guidelines.

-This matters because often times the State of Texas, through the local prosecutors, will try to overcharge an individual.
+This matters because oftentimes the state of Texas, through the local prosecutors, will try to overcharge an individual.
 Prosecutors want to gain a conviction on the most severe crime possible.
 As such, they may get overzealous and charge someone for a crime for which they are not guilty.
 For example, a person may be guilty of manslaughter, but not necessarily of capital murder.
-Both crimes indicate that some crime has been committed, but capital murder means that the Defendant could be executed.
+Both crimes indicate that some crime has been committed, but capital murder means that the defendant could be executed.

-It is important to make sure that the Defendant is being prosecuted for the right crime.
-If the Defendant is being overcharged by the prosecutor’s office, then the Defendant may not be guilty of that crime.
+It is important to make sure that the defendant is being prosecuted for the right crime.
+If the defendant is being overcharged by the prosecutor’s office, then the defendant may not be guilty of that crime.

-What Does "Cloak of Innocence" mean?
+What does “cloak of innocence” mean?